jackmcarthur/bgw_quick_start/Memory_management_BGW_QE.md

 * OpenMP threads
   * Maximum value: 4-8 per processor

-Of these, `-npools` is a trivial parallelization level, `-nband` can greatly reduce memory requirements

 ### QE 7.x, GPU version
 We recommend using the GPU version of QE when possible, as GPU offloading provides a significant speedup to all `pw.x` runs and circumvents memory bottlenecks associated with typical QE->BGW calculations.